 Yes, a North Carolina Coastal Recreational Fishing License is required.

-Which Sharks can be kept in NC?
+Which sharks can be kept in NC?

 Visit the North Carolina Division of Marine Fisheries website to stay updated on size and creel limits for shark fishing in NC.

-Book a Shark Fishing Charter in NC
+Book Your NC Shark Fishing Charter

 Book your Shark Fishing Charter today and let’s hit the water for an adventure you’ll never forget!
 Book online using the link provided or text or call me at (910) 250-8459.